 5. Scribe: The concept of having a scribe do all the work on EMR has been in the news quite a bit and is being widely discussed.
 There is no doubt that it can completely eliminate the SMD Factor.
 You must be comfortable with a scribe being present during the encounter with a patient.
-This is generally not a good practice for certain specialties like Psychiatry, but for others like Pediatrics, Family Practice or Internal Medicine it may be generally acceptable.
+This is generally not a good practice for certain specialties like Psychiatry, but for others like Pediatrics, Family Practice, or Internal Medicine it may be generally acceptable.

-Scribe as an option has two variations: A Remote scribe that can be out of clinic somewhere else or an in-clinic scribe.
+Scribe as an option has two variations: A Remote scribe that can be out of the clinic somewhere else or an in-clinic scribe.

 6. Combination: Sometimes a Combination of various options mentioned here can also work.

-You need to analyze each option’s Return on Investment, your desired goals, comfort levels and pick the one that makes most sense.
+You need to analyze each option’s Return on Investment, your desired goals, and comfort levels and pick the one that makes the most sense.
 You should seek an expert’s help to help you analyze your objectives and choose what works for you.
 There is no single best method when it comes to how you interact with EMR.